Looking for Coastal Maine Without the Crowds? Start Here

 Now, let’s get to that list of lesser-known coastal towns in Maine.

 You know how everyone who goes to the Florida Keys posts a gratuitous photo of the “Southernmost Point in the U.S.A.” buoy?
 There’s one in Eastport but as the “Easternmost City in the U.S.A.”
+On Moose Island, there’s a roundabout way to get to Eastport, Maine from Route 1.

-Eastport is on Moose Island, and there’s a roundabout way to get there from Route 1.
 You can see the famous whirlpool Old Sow from the Canadian-facing waterfront and then head west to explore Shackford Head State Park.
 In between, a fishing town brimming with fresh seafood awaits.

-NOTE: If you’re looking at a map and thinking, “Hey, Lubec is more eastern than Eastport!!,” you’re right.
+If you’re looking at a map and thinking, “Hey, Lubec is more eastern than Eastport!!,” you’re right.
 Only, Lubec is a TOWN, so the “Easternmost City” moniker tracks in Eastport.

 This town sits at the border with Canada’s Campobello Island, which includes a visit to the Roosevelt family’s former summer estate if you bring your passport.
-While downtown is filled with shops and restaurants, the larger footprint includes some amazing outdoor amenities:
+While downtown Lubec is filled with shops and restaurants, the larger footprint includes some amazing outdoor amenities:

 - Quoddy Head State Park: The easternmost lighthouse (and gift shop) awaits on this peninsula.
 Trails take you to the edge of those famous Bold Coast cliffs.